DevCycleHQ/AI-Prompts-And-Rules/install-prompts/nextjs.md

 ## Next Steps

 <next_steps>
-Suggest these as next steps to the user.

 After successful installation:

-1. Customize the `getUserIdentity` function to fetch real user data
-2. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
+1. **Wait for user guidance** before creating any feature flags or DevCycle Variables - do not create them proactively
-3. When requested, help implement variables in both server and client components
+2. When requested, help implement feature flags using Next.js hooks
+3. Set up server-side rendering with feature flags when asked
-4. Help set up targeting rules for different user segments when asked
+4. Help with user identification logic when users log in

 Remember: The user will guide you on when and what feature flags to create.
 Do not create them proactively.
 </next_steps>